mxcube/ui-api/beamline.rst

 .. code:: python

-   class CmdTuple(NamedTuple):
+   class ProcedureData(NamedTuple):
     """
-    Describes a "generic" beamline procedure, where:
+    Describes a "generic" beamline procedure, procedures that are not necassarily present on all beamlines.

+    where:

     cmd_id: the string identifying the command, i.e. 'QUICK_REALIGN'
     running: True if the procedure is running otherwise False